 COVID LONG: Effective exercise against symptoms

 The development of hyperglycemia thus results from the disruption of immune metabolic homeostasis induced by COVID-19.
 Elevated glucose levels induced by psychological stress, persistent inflammation, and β-cell dysfunction can lead to inflammasome activation in pancreatic β-cells.
 An interleukin (IL-1β) released by β cells causes the recruitment and activation of macrophages, which causes the release of even more of this interleukin, which eventually inhibits insulin secretion and triggers dysfunction and apoptosis of pancreatic β cells.
-This leads to an increase in glucose levels and then again an increase in these interleukins, hence the installation of a vicious circle.
+This leads to an increase in glucose levels and then once more an increase in these interleukins, hence the installation of a vicious circle.

 Exercise, by promoting the release of anti-inflammatory factors, helps restore brain homeostasis and insulin sensitivity, which reduces metabolic and depressive symptoms.